Sierra Leone: Colonial era (1808–1961)

 For several months, Bureh's fighters had the advantage over the vastly more powerful British forces but both sides suffered hundreds of fatalities.
 Bureh surrendered on 11 November 1898 to end the destruction of his people's territory and dwellings.
 The British government recommended leniency, but Cardew insisted on sending the chief and two allies into exile in the Gold Coast; his government hanged 96 of the chief's warriors.
 Bureh was allowed to return in 1905, when he resumed his chieftaincy of Kasseh.
 The defeat of the Temne and Mende in the Hut Tax War ended mass resistance to the Protectorate and colonial government, but intermittent rioting and labour unrest continued throughout the colonial period.
 Riots in 1955 and 1956 involved tens of thousands of Sierra Leoneans in the Protectorate.

 African Naval ratings march past the Governor of Sierra Leone, Sir Hubert Stevenson.

 Domestic slavery, which continued to be practised by local African elites, was abolished in 1928.
 In 1935, a monopoly on mineral mining was granted to the Sierra Leone Selection Trust, run by De Beers.
 The monopoly was scheduled to last 98 years.
 Mining of diamonds in the east and other minerals expanded, drawing labourers there from other parts of the country.

 In 1924, the UK government divided the administration of Sierra Leone into Colony and Protectorate, with different political systems for each.
 The Colony was Freetown and its coastal area; the Protectorate was defined as the hinterland areas dominated by local chiefs.
 Antagonism between the two entities escalated to a heated debate in 1947, when proposals were introduced to provide for a single political system for both the Colony and the Protectorate.
 Most proposals came from leaders of the Protectorate, whose population far outnumbered the Colony's.
 The Krios, led by Isaac Wallace-Johnson, opposed the proposals, as they would have reduced the Krios' political power in the Colony.

 In 1951, Lamina Sankoh collaborated with educated Protectorate leaders to form the Sierra Leone People's Party (SLPP) as the party of the Protectorate.
 The SLPP leadership, led by Sir Milton Margai, negotiated with the British and the educated Krio-dominated colony based in Freetown to achieve independence.
 Under Margai, educated Protectorate elites were able to join forces with the paramount chiefs in the face of Krio intransigence.
 Later, Margai used the same skills to win over opposition leaders and moderate Krio elements to achieve independence from the UK.

 In November 1951, Margai oversaw the drafting of a new constitution, which united the separate Colonial and Protectorate legislatures and provided a framework for decolonisation.
 In 1953, Sierra Leone was granted local ministerial powers and Margai was elected Chief Minister of Sierra Leone.
 The new constitution ensured Sierra Leone had a parliamentary system within the Commonwealth of Nations.
 In May 1957, Sierra Leone held its first parliamentary election.
-The SLPP won the most seats in Parliament and Margai was reelected as Chief Minister by a landslide.
+The SLPP won the most seats in Parliament and Margai was re-elected as Chief Minister by a landslide.